Thyroid Supplements and You

 This is a huge problem because many of these people could stand to benefit greatly by using them but they aren’t.

-The reason for this article is to highlight several thyroid supplements and to explain which ones I think are the best in the coming year of 2020.
+The reason for this article is to highlight several thyroid supplements and to explain which ones I think are the best for the coming year of 2022.

 If you’ve never considered trying or using supplements to support your thyroid then I would urge you to strongly consider them!